 I also suggest you read some books in the genre of book you are thinking of writing.
 This will give you an idea of what others have done and what readers may expect in that genre.

 The local bookstore is full of books on writing.
-To save money you could also rent textbooks on writing.
 The Internet is another great source.
 You may want to read my articles on writing fiction at www.crayne.com.
 These include "How to Grow Your Fiction Writing Skills", "Career Plan for Fiction Writers", and "How to Succeed in an Online Writing Workshop".
 My "How to Critique Fiction" article is used in universities and critique groups around the world, is very popular on the Internet, and is read by about 10,000 people every year.

 If you want to jump start your writing skills, attend some classes on creative writing at your local adult education facility, community college, or university.
 A good one will be one that forces you to write some exercises.
 You not only get some valuable information from someone who has written, but you will get some experience writing short pieces for your assignments.
 And best of all, you will get quick feedback.